eth-cscs/alps-uenv/docs/pkg-application-tutorial.md

 `spack`

 :   By default use the most recent version of Spack supported by Stackinator.
-    At the time of writing, the most recent version of Spack is `v0.21`, for which it is recommend to use the `releases/v0.21` branch, which receives backports of bug fixes while not changing the API or recipe definitions.
+    At the time of writing, the most recent version of Spack is `v0.21`, for which it is recommended to use the `releases/v0.21` branch, which receives backports of bug fixes while not changing the API or recipe definitions.

     !!! warning